Leavitt Insurance Services of Los Angeles can enhance your workers compensation management program.

 Establish and enforce disciplinary measures for safety violations.
 There should be some type of corrective action for any employee who doesn’t abide by safety requirements.

 Train your supervisors in-house.
 They may have previously been trained as supervisors in general, but they need to also be trained in your work environment.

-Every workers compensation broker must conform to state statutes on coverage terms, limits of liability and benefits.
+Every workers compensation company must conform to state statutes on coverage terms, limits of liability and benefits.
 To this extent, you’ll get the same insurance policy from any company you choose.
 Beyond that, however, there are many variables that determine the value you get for the premium you pay.
 As a policyholder, you benefit the most when you select a carrier that acts as a partner, invested in the success of your business.
 Work comp is required, but it can be an advantage that protects your people and your bottom line.

 Your provider should be easy to access when you have questions or concerns about claims, premium payments, workplace safety or anything else.

 You should have the option of online self-service, but you should also be able to easily reach a real person to help you when you need it.
 Your carrier should have a customer service line that you can call any time with questions.
 The customer service representative may connect you with another internal expert who can help.

 To get the most value for your premium, choose a company that specializes in workers compensation insurance.

 A specialized insurance provider can save you money in the long run.
 Its experts should understand the region’s work comp laws and will better equip you to avoid lawsuits associated with workplace accidents.

 A valuable carrier will provide access to a specialized safety and risk management team.
 This team should be easy to reach with questions you have about your company safety.
 This might include an in-field safety professionals who visit your workplace and a support center phone line to speak with safety consultants.